bylee20/bomi/src/mpv/DOCS/man/vo.rst

         Sizes must be a power of two, and 512 at most.

     ``alpha=<blend|yes|no>``
-        Decides what to do if the input has an alpha component (default: blend).
+        Decides what to do if the input has an alpha component (default: no).

         blend
             Blend the frame against a black background.